Radser2001/Radser2001/README.md

 ### Hi there 👋

-My name is Supuni and I'm a Software Engineering Student from Sri Lanka
+My name is Supuni and I'm a Student from Sri Lanka

 🌱 Interests: AI, Data Science, Web & App Development